 if(particle_active[i] != 0) {

-// particle_x and particle_y are UNSIGNED arrays.
+// particle_x and particle_y are SIGNED arrays.

 // So which should you use: lh or lhu?